-Reimbursement for Unpaid Wages and Business Expenses
+Reimbursement | Wages | Business Expenses

 - Actual Expense Method – Under this method, the employer looks at each and every expense, including fuel, maintenance, repairs, insurance, registration, and depreciation.

 All job related driving expenses, except commuting, are to be reimbursed to employees.
 For example, a salesperson is not reimbursed for traveling from home to the first sales call, or from the last call of the day to home, but can receive reimbursement for the sales related travel and meetings in between.